“Elegant French-owned B&B in bohemian Santa Teresa, with a pool plus views of Sugarloaf Mountain and Guanabara Bay”

 - With only 8 rooms and a walled garden, the feel is intimate and relaxed

-- You're not on the beach, but you can reach Ipanema within about 15 minutes
+- You'll need to take a taxi to get into town and the beach, but you can reach Ipanema within about 15 minutes

 - There's occasional traffic noise during the day, but it quietens down at night